nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "He been cryin' fo' it---now he gon' git it," vowed the other.

 "Not here he ain't," Pat decided.
 "Look," he pointed, "Y'all see that door?
 All right.
-I told y' once before the nex' time you wanted to settle sump'n I was go'n put you in the cellar and let the best man come up."
+I told y' once before the nex' time you wanted to settle sump &rsquo;n I was go &rsquo;n put you in the cellar and let the best man come up."
 He strode to the door, unlocked and opened it, and pressed a button.
 "Come on, if you mean it------ Come on."

 Neither was willing to admit that he did not mean it, and in another moment the gaping bystanders saw them disappear through the cellar door, which Pat promptly closed behind them.

-"Well, what do y' know 'bout that?"
+"Well, what do y' know &rsquo;bout that?"

 "Ain't this a dog?"